 Make a reservation here at either Lakeside or S.W.
 Steakhouse for a fine dining experience combined with the Lake of Dreams show.

 The Ultimate Variety Show is unmissable if you’re going to Las Vegas.
-Voted best Las Vegas variety show, it features seven high-energy acts and daredevil stunts rolled into one show.
+This performance has repeatedly been voted one of the best shows in Vegas.
+It features seven high-energy acts and daredevil stunts rolled into one show.
 There are a dozen rotating acts, so there’s a different performance each night.
 You never know which act will come up next.

 David Saxe, the show’s producer, wanted to change that.
 His creation was a huge overnight success.
 Now, the Ultimate Variety Show is one of the most popular events in Las Vegas.